 The chart legacy of George Michael's Older: In celebration of 26 years of the pop superstar's third album and release of deluxe, limited-edition boxset

-George's third album was re-invigoration of his career following a hard-fought legal battle with his old label, and opened his career up to new (and much more queer-centric) possibilities.
+George's third album was a re-invigoration of his career following a hard-fought legal battle with his old label, and opened his career up to new (and much more queer-centric) possibilities.

 george-michael-older.jpg